Acupuncture Effects: what to expect after your treatment.

 Positive effects

 Most people feel better after an acupuncture treatment.
 Acupuncture can be so relaxing that people doze off during the treatment – leading to the nickname “acu-nap”.
-Other typical results include feeling energized, feeling clear headed, a reduction in symptoms and a better sleep.
+Other typical results include feeling energized, feeling clear-headed, a reduction in symptoms and better sleep.

-Occasionally there can be some some other temporary effects.
+Occasionally there can be some other side effects to acupuncture.

 At the needle site…